Trajectory Data Suffices for Statistically Efficient Policy Evaluation in Fixed-Horizon Offline RL with Linear $q^\pi$-Realizability and Concentrability: Learners and Background

 For policy evaluation, \fqe starts with $\hat q_{H+1} = \vec 0$ and calculates $\hat q_h = \hat T^{\pieval} \hat q_{h+1}$ for $h = H, \dots, 1$.
 It then outputs $\vout = \hat q_1(\startstate, \pieval)$.
 A sufficient condition (on $\fc_h$) for \fqe to work is: \begin{assumption}[Bellman Completeness (for $T^\pi$)] $T^{\pi} q_{h+1} \in \fc_h, \, \forall q_{h+1} \in \fc_{h+1}$ and $\forall h \in [H]$. \end{assumption} Roughly speaking, Bellman completeness ensures that the approximation error does not multiplicatively accumulate across stages.
-If $\mu' = (\mu_h')_{h \in [h]}$ satisfies concentrability (\cref{ass:concentrability}) and Bellman completeness (\cref{ass:bellman policy completeness}) holds \footnote{ If approximate Bellman completeness holds, then the bound also scales polynomially in the misspecificaion error. }, then the policy evaluation objective can be achieved with a polynomial number of samples that is independent of the state space size $|\cS|$ \citep{le2019batch}.
+If $\mu' = (\mu_h')_{h \in [H]}$ satisfies concentrability (\cref{ass:concentrability}) and Bellman completeness (\cref{ass:bellman policy completeness}) holds \footnote{ The result holds even if each function class $\cF_h$ is not necessarily linear, but still satisfies Bellman completeness. }, then the policy evaluation objective can be achieved with a polynomial number of samples that is independent of the state space size $|\cS|$ \citep{le2019batch}.
 Notice how trajectory data (\cref{ass:trajectory data}) was not necessary, if we have Bellman completeness.
 Unfortunately, we cannot directly use \fqe with $q^\pi$-realizability (\cref{ass:q-pi realizability}), since it does not imply Bellman completeness \citep{zanette2020learning}.
-In fact, without further assumptions on the data, \citet{foster2021offline} showed that a policy evaluation bound (like in \cref{eq:policy eval obj}), cannot be achieved unless the sample complexity scales with the size of the state space $|\cS|$, which is undesirable.
+In fact, without further assumptions on the data, \citet{foster2022offline} showed that a policy evaluation bound (like in \cref{eq:policy eval obj}), cannot be achieved unless the sample complexity scales with the size of the state space $|\cS|$, which is undesirable.
 Naturally, this leads to imposing an extra assumption on the data, which we choose to be trajectory data (\cref{ass:trajectory data}), whose benefits we discuss in the next section.